ganevdev/actor-webdesignernews-scraper/README.md

 ## Local use

 It is not necessary to use the [apify.com](https://apify.com) service to use actor.
-Copy this repository, for example, this way:
+Copy this repository and install node dependencies, for example, this way:

 ```
 git clone git@github.com:Ganevru/actor-webdesignernews-scraper.git
+cd actor-webdesignernews-scraper
+npm install
 ```

 Create in the root of project: `apify_storage/key_value_stores/default/INPUT.json`